Northern Bank robbery

-Northern Bank announced soon after the heist that it would replace its £10, £20, £50 and £100 notes.
-Alongside the murder of Robert McCartney, the robbery adversely affected the Northern Ireland peace process.
-It caused a hardening in the relationship between the Taoiseach Bertie Ahern and the Sinn Féin representatives Gerry Adams and Martin McGuinness.
+Northern Bank announced soon after the heist that it would replace its own bank notes, in denominations of £5, £10, £20, £50 and £100.
+Alongside the murder of Robert McCartney in 2005, the robbery adversely affected the Northern Ireland peace process.
+It damaged the relationship between the Taoiseach Bertie Ahern and the Sinn Féin representatives Gerry Adams and Martin McGuinness.
 Although Cunningham and several others were eventually convicted of crimes uncovered during the investigation, nobody has ever been held directly responsible for the robbery.

 Robbery

 In the early 2000s, Northern Bank (now Danske Bank) was the largest retail bank in Northern Ireland, with 95 branches.
 It was then owned by National Australia Bank and its headquarters were at Donegall Square West in Belfast.
 It was one of four banks in Northern Ireland permitted to print its own bank notes, in denominations of £5, £10, £20, £50 and £100.

 On the night of Sunday 19 December 2004, groups of armed men arrived at the homes of two employees of Northern Bank, one in Downpatrick, County Down, the other in Poleglass, west Belfast.
-Chris Ward was taken from his house in County Down and driven to Poleglass, where Kevin McMullan (his supervisor at the bank) had been tied up by men masquerading as officers from the Police Service of Northern Ireland (PSNI).
+Chris Ward was taken from his house in County Down and driven to Poleglass, where Kevin McMullan (his supervisor at the bank) had been tied up by men disguised as officers from the Police Service of Northern Ireland (PSNI).
 Gunmen remained at Ward's home, keeping his family hostage.
 McMullan's wife was taken from her home and held at an unknown location.
-The criminals left at 06:00 on Monday morning, 20 December 2004, having instructed McMullan and Ward to report for work as normal at the bank's headquarters.
+The criminals left at 06:00 on Monday morning, 20 December, having instructed the two workers to report for work as normal at the bank's headquarters.